abeelen/python-notebook/README.md

 All those packages can be installed using pip like
 > pip install --no-deps healpy

-under Debian you can also use system packages
+or using your favorite package application, for e.g. under Debian you can install them with

 > sudo apt-get install ipython-notebook python-pip python-numpy python-matplotlib python-astropy

 Make sure to have the latest version (especially astropy), we will try to keep those notebook updated

-You can now clone the notebooks with git and use them
+You can now clone the notebook with git and use them

 > git clone https://git.ias.u-psud.fr/abeelen/python-notebook.git